 Industry benchmarks indicate all-in-one talent suites range from $5–40 PEPM, but that spread reflects big differences in implementation, integrations, and ongoing services.

-Over 80% of successful talent management implementations credit detailed TCO analysis with preventing budget overruns and improving negotiations, according to WorkTango research.
+Over 80% of successful talent management implementations credit detailed TCO analysis with preventing budget overruns and improving negotiations, according to WorkTango research covering more than 900 companies.

 Concrete TCO example for a 200-employee company